cbgeo-archives/mpm3d-doc/input/input.md

 ## Directory

-Note that all the input files need to be stored in a folder entitled `inputFiles`.
+All the input files need to be stored in a folder entitled `inputFiles`.
 For example, running a problem called `element_testing` would require it to be located such that we have `bin/element_testing/inputFiles`.
 The results would be stored at `bin/element_testing/results`.

 ## Input